In-person college classes can work when implemented correctly

 Free Covid-19 testing on campus

 Something that sets ASU apart is its free saliva-based coronavirus tests.
 Students can get free, nearly unlimited testing on campus.
 I get tested at least once a week, sometimes two, just to be safe.
-It's optional to get tested, although the university does randomly select people to get tested every day.
-Unlike the nasal swab, it's completely painless.
+It's optional to get tested, al